sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Below is the workflow.
 It does the following:

-* Reads data from a dataset.
+* Reads data from a sample dataset.
 * Print the sample datasets results.
 * column to be cast for new datatype double.
 * column to be cast for new datatype string.